red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

         user said "Bye"
         bot say "Goodbye"

-In the following interaction we see that the second "Hi" of the user does not trigger anything since the flow already advanced to the next statement ``user said "Bye"`` but did not yet start an new instance due to its activation:
+In the following interaction, we see that the second "Hi" of the user does not trigger anything.
+This is because the flow already advanced to the next statement ``user said "Bye"`` but did not yet start an new instance due to its activation:

 .. code-block:: text